Financial bubbles, crashes and crises

 The theoretical part will

-- Present a number of basic concepts and issues necessary to understand the development of financial crisis.
+- Present a number of basic concepts necessary to understand the development of financial crisis.

-- Describe the most important institutions within the financial sector and how international finance has developed over time.
+- Describe the most important institutions within the financial system, including money, banks, central banks and regulatory agencies.

-- Discuss a number of existing theories of financial crises
+- Present, compare and contrast a selected set of theories of financial crises

 The empirical, or historical, part will present a number of historical case studies of financial crises, including

-- The Wall Street crash, the Great Depression and the crises of the 1930s,
+- The Wall Street crash, the Great Depression and the crisis of the 1930s,

-- The Nordic banking crisis of the 1990s, and
+- The Norwegian banking crisis of the early 1990s, and

-The final academic essay will consist of three main parts.
-Drafts of the two first parts should be handed in and evaluated at set dates during the semester.
-Altogether there are then three assignments:
+The academic essay will consist of three main parts.
+Drafts of the two first parts should be handed in and will be evaluated at set dates during the semester:

 - First individual assignment: Concepts and institutions